crizostomo/academy.devdojo.javaoneforall.introduction/README.md

-# In this Project - Academy DevDojo - It will be displayed all of the exercises learned and applied during the whole course
+# In this Project - Academy DevDojo - It will be displayed all the exercises learned and applied during the whole course

 ## 📝 Table of Contents